 The Arbuckle Mountains are located in south-central Oklahoma just north of the Texas-Oklahoma border.
 The geologic province is known as the Arbuckle Mountain uplift and covers approximately 1,000 square miles.
 The Arbuckle Mountain outcrops comprise a huge inlier of crystalline Precambrian rocks and folded and faulted Paleozoic sedimentary rocks.
 The sedimentary strata range in age from Cambrian through Late Pennsylvanian and are about 15,000 feet thick.
 The Arbuckle Mountain uplift province is covered on the east, north and west by gently westward-dipping Permian-Pennsylvanian strata and on the south by gently southward-dipping Early Cretaceous sediments of the Gulf Coastal Plain.

-Historical Places and People of Oklahoma Oil
+Historical Places and People of Oklahoma Oil - A History of Innovation!